 Former Board member/governor – Coleg Elidyr

-BEd (Hons) in Social and Industrial Studies, a subsidiary in Youth and Community Work, West Glamorgan Institute of Higher Education.
+BEd (Hons) in Social and Industrial Studies with a subsidiary in Youth and Community Work, West Glamorgan Institute of Higher Education.

 Out of Office